Gogistics/prjNgCIPipeline/README.md

 # 1. login docker registry
 $ docker login docker-registry.gogistics-tw.com
+or with user name and password
+$ docker login -u <username> -p <password> docker-registry.gogistics-tw.com

 # 2. create docker image by running scripts and then tag the docker image which is created and tested successfully.
 The commands below demo how to generate the docker image of ng-cli